-Unfortunately, particularly when there is alcohol involved, you may find yourself on the person being arrestedwrong end of a domestic violence charge.
+Unfortunately, particularly when there is alcohol involved, you may find yourself on the wrong end of a domestic violence charge.
 You may not know it, but is widely believed that the majority of domestic violence charges are false.
 You should not take this lightly.
 Do not assume that your accuser will come to their senses and this all will go away.
 This matter might show up in a Google search for years to come, and could affect you adversely in a job application or a business deal.
 There are defenses that you can make against a domestic violence charge.

 The Allegations Against You are False